rishavvajpayee/sqlkv/README.md

 ### Configure the Server

-Create a `.env` file in the root directory of the project and add the following environment variables:
+When you first run the server, it will create a new SQLite database file named `sqlkv.db` in the root directory of the project

-- `SCHEMA_FILE_PATH`: The path to the SQL schema file.
-Default value is `./schema.sql`.
+You can also configure the server by creating a `.env` file in the root directory of the project.
 Example `.env` file:

 ```bash